slembcke/slembcke.github.io/_drafts/WaveSim.md

 })
 </script>

-For reasons of simplicity the blue water line is actually `cos(x - time)`.
-That way we can plot the vertical velocity of the wave with `sin(x - time)`.
-It doesn't really matter, but setting it up this way lets you drop some pesky negative signs.
-Does this look like a water wave?
+If the blue line is the water height, can you guess what the red line is?
+(Hint: watch the red arrow.)
+It's the water's vertical velocity.
+When the velocity is up it makes the height move up, and when the height is up it makes the velocity move down.
+Another way of looking at it is that the velocity wave pulls the height wave.
+If you swapped their positions it would make the wave move to the right instead.
+The velocity will be important later when we talk about simulating waves, but for now let's take a shortcut and just animate them.

+# A Better Wave

+So then, does this animated sine wave look like a water wave?
 Well... not really.
-For one, the shape is wrong.
-Real water waves have pointy peaks and flat troughs.
-The reason for this is because the surface of the water doesn't just move up and down, it actually moves in a circular shape.
-These are is called a [trochoidal](https://en.wikipedia.org/wiki/Trochoidal_wave) or gerstner waves.
-That's easy enough.
-If we add `cos(x - time)` to the wave's y position, then we just need to subtract `sin(x - time)` from the x position.
+First of all, if you compare it to the waves in the Assasin's Creed screenshot above, it's the wrong shape.
+Those waves have pointy peaks and wide troughs.
+The reason for this is because real water waves don't just bob up and down, they _roll_ in roughly circlular path.
+This is called a [trochoidal](https://en.wikipedia.org/wiki/Trochoidal_wave) wave (sometimes called gerstner waves in computer graphics stuff).
+That's easy enough!
+Instead of just moving the vertexes up and down, we add something to move them back and forth too.
+While we are making changes, lets make add a wavelength and amplitude property.
+Now our height is:

-# A Better Wave
+`y = amplitude*sin(x/wavelength - time)`

+(_Technically_ you need π represented in there for the wavelength, but if you don't care about using real units, then it doesn't matter.)

+Each time a wave finishes a cycle, it moves forward by one wavelength.
+This is a mild problem because longer waves will move faster.
+If we want our waves to move at the same speed, then we need to slow down waves proportionally by their wavelength.
+Easy enough, just divide time to slow it down:

+`y = amplitude*sin(x/wavelength - time/wavelength)`

+Also for reason we'll get into later when we talk about FFTs, let's swap that for a cosine instead.
+Lastly, since we are talking about circles, there's surely a matched pair of sines and cosines involved.
+So the final trochoidal wave code would look something like this:

 <canvas id="better-wave" style="border:solid 1px #0002;"></canvas>
 <div style="display:flex; align-items:center; column-gap:1em">